DiffBatt: A Diffusion Model for Battery Degradation Prediction and Synthesis: Acknowledgement

 \section{Acknowledgement}

 This research was conducted within the Research Training Group CircularLIB, supported by the Ministry of Science and Culture of Lower Saxony with funds from the program zukunft.niedersachsen of the Volkswagen Foundation (MWK | ZN3678).
 We would like to thank the anonymous reviewers who contributed to the improvement of our manuscript with their valuable suggestions and comments.
+We acknowledge that \cref{fig:architecture} is adapted and modified from the work by \citet{Frrutter2024}, available on arXiv \cite{Frrutter2024arXiv} under a CC BY-SA 4.0 license.
+The modifications include context-specific changes.

 { }